blackflux/robo-config/README.md

 Contains a definition file `$$TARGET$$.json` for every target `$$TARGET$$`.
 Each file contains the following entries:

-- `description`: Short description of what this target is used for.
+- `description`: Short description of what this target is used for in project.
-- `details`: Array containing longer description of what is the target does and high level "why".
+- `details`: Array containing longer description of what target is used for.
 Each line corresponds to a new line in markdown.
 - `format`: Array of possible file formats.

 ### docDir